hongxiangqiu/AC209A-report/model.md

 ## Load Data

 Since the problem is sparse, we performed a stratified random sampling after joining, cleaning and filtering data.
-See [Data Procession](data-processing.html) page for the details about how we process data.
+See [Data Sampling page](data-sampling.html) page for the details about how we process data.

 Then we perform [feature selection](model-exploration.html#predictor-selection) to select important predictors so we can make our content filtering based models work.